loganmzz/rust-presentation-introduction/slides/data/title.md

-## Demain j'arrête le café,
+## Tomorrow I stop coffee,
-## je me mets au crabe !
+## I get to crab !

 ---

-## Avertissement
+## Disclaimer

-* Ceci n'est pas un cours Rust
+* This is NOT a Rust course
-* Garder vos questions pour la fin !
+* Keep your questions for last

 Note:
-* une introduction pour aider à mettre le pied à l'étrier
+* help attendees get a foot on the ladder